epam/edp-install/docs/operator-guide/install-keycloak.md

-# Keycloak Installation on Kubernetes
+# Install Keycloak

-Inspect the prerequisites and the main steps to perform for installing Keycloak on Kubernetes.
+Inspect the prerequisites and the main steps to perform for installing Keycloak.

+!!! note
+    The installation process below is given for a Kubernetes cluster.
+The steps that differ for an OpenShift cluster are indicated in the notes.

 ## Prerequisites